totallynotdavid/megaloader/docs/megaloader/reference/api.md

 ### extract()

 Extract downloadable items from a URL.
+Primary entry point.
+Dispatches the URL to the appropriate plugin.

 ```python
 def extract(url: str, **options: Any) -> Generator[DownloadItem, None, None]